When you buy through our links, we may earn a commission. Learn more.

 Most trucks, 5th-wheel, Class C RVs, and some travel trailer tires use 80 psi tires, and larger Class A RVs use an even higher psi tire.

-Related Product: Check the PSI of your Truck or RV’s tires quickly using the Tymate Tire Pressure Monitoring System (click to view on Amazon)
+Related Product: Monitor the PSI of your truck or RV’s tires 24/7 using the Tymate Tire Pressure Monitoring System (click to view on Amazon)

-The kinds of tires that are on travel trailers and 5th-wheel are recommended to be kept at the full psi so you get the max sidewall strength to carry the load of the trailer.
+The kinds of tires that are on travel trailers and 5th-wheel should be inflated to the full psi so you get the max sidewall strength to carry the load of the trailer.

 We were on the road headed south when I noticed that the 80 PSI tires we had gotten a few months ago for our travel trailer were getting low.

-I’d recently written an article talking about the best portable tire inflators (click here to view) and while the Slime 2X Heavy Duty Direct Drive Tire Inflator (click to view on Amazon) was not at the top of my list, it was the one I ended up getting because it was the most available.
+I’d recently written an article talking about the best portable tire inflators (click here to view) and while the Slime 2X Heavy Duty Direct Drive Tire Inflator (click to view on Amazon) was not at the top of my list, it was the one I ended up getting because it was the easiest to find.

-In this review, I’ll go over the specifics of the Slime 2X Heavy Duty Direct Drive Tire Inflator and give you my full honest opinion and review about how it works inflating 80 psi truck and travel trailer tires.
+In this review, I’ll go over the specifics of the Slime 2X Heavy Duty Direct Drive Tire Inflator.
+I’ll give my full honest opinion and review about how well it inflates large 80 psi truck and travel trailer tires.

 Slime 2X Heavy Duty Direct Drive Tire Inflator

-The Slime 2X Heavy Duty Direct Drive Tire Inflator is made for tires with a higher PSI than a car or small SUV.
+The Slime 2X Heavy Duty Direct Drive Tire Inflator is perfect for most tires.
+From small cars to large heavy duty trucks.

-It’s rated for heavy duty trucks, travel trailers, 5th-wheels, and most RVs.
+It’s rated for large tires like the kinds you find on trucks, travel trailers, 5th-wheels, and most RVs.
 It’s the most powerful portable tire inflator Slime makes.

 What You Get

 Let’s start with the basics.
-Included with the small portable tire inflator you get a coiled 30-foot air hose with a built-in pressure gauge that reads from 0-150 psi.
+Included with the small portable tire inflator, you get a coiled 30-foot air hose with a built-in pressure gauge that reads from 0 to 150 psi.

 The end of the hose has a screw-on Schrader valve that is compatible with your basic vehicle tire stems.

-They are small but good quality and have an 8 foot power cable.
+The battery clamps are small but of good quality and have an 8 foot power cable.

 On the body of the portable tire inflator, there is a small metal handle that folds down you can use to carry the inflator around.

 There are also two switches on each side near the front.
-One of the switches turns on a small flashlight that is built into the body of the inflator.
+One switch turns on a small flashlight that is built into the body of the inflator.
 The other switch turns on the pump.

 See Also: What Do I Need To Use Hookups At An RV Park Or Campground?